mherrmann/helium/README.md

 # Lighter web automation with Python

-[Selenium-Python](https://www.selenium.dev/documentation/) is great for web automation.
-Helium makes it easier to use.
-For example:
+Helium is Python library for automating browsers such as Chrome and Firefox.
+Fox example:

 ![Helium Demo](docs/helium-demo.gif)